VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 My backend requires file names to have an extension so that it knows how to process a file.
-But the `DISPLAY_NAME` sometimes doesn't contain an extention, just a name.
+But the `DISPLAY_NAME` sometimes doesn't contain an extension, just a name.
 So I check the extension in `hasKnownExtension`, if it's empty I try to guess the file`s extension based on mime type.